fermiyon/azure-ci-cd-pipeline-ml/README.md

 #### 7.2 Locust with the shell

-Alternatively you can run locust in the shell without web interface.
+Alternatively you can run Locust without web interface on the Azure Cloud Shell

 ```
 locust -f locustfile.py --headless -u 10 -r 5 --run-time 30 --host https://your_app_name.azurewebsites.net